cotterman/Astro250_Python-for-Data-Scientists/hw09-parallelization-cotterman/README.txt

 ###############################################################################

 RESULTS:
-    #My program produces the graph "parallelization_results.png"
+    #My program produces the graph "parallelization_results_v2.png"
+        # _v1 is messed up b/c of problem with ax2.set_yscale('log')
+            (I will ask about this during the next office hours)
+        # _v2 has scaling fixed by avoiding the set_yscale method altogether
-    #When throwing few darts (<10,000), I find that no parallelization
+    #When throwing few darts (<10,000), I find that no-parallelization
         is faster than both of the parallelization methods (lower execution times).
     #When throwing more than 100,000 darts, the benefits of parallelization
         overwhelm the overhead of these methods, and they are about twice as fast as the simple serial method.
-        This speedup is as expected because my laptop has 2 separate cores (it advertises itself as having 4 cores, but effectively has just 2)
+        This 2x speedup is as expected because my laptop has 2 separate cores (it advertises itself as having 4 cores, but effectively has just 2)
-    #My "simulation rates" are messed up and I do not know why!!!
-        This should be a very straight foward computation and I do not know why I get values inconsistent with the execution times.
-        (I am simply taking num_darts_list/execution_times)
-        #so clearly when execution times are lower,
-        the simulation rate should be higher, and vice versa.
+    #The simulation rate (darts per second) eventually converges for all methods
+        as the overhead time becomes negligible.

 My machine specifications:
     Operating system: Ubuntu 13.04